-Since the rotavirus genome consists of separate segments, when two different strains of the virus infect one cell, they can exchange segments and create a new strain.
-This is the same reassortment that takes place uncontrollably.
+Since the rotavirus genome consists of separate segments, when two different strains of the virus infect the same cell, they can exchange segments and create a new strain.
+This is the same reassortment, which happens on its own.

-Here is reported the case of gastroenteritis in a seven-year-old girl, a rotavirus strain was isolated from her stool, which was a reassortment of two other human-bovine strains from the Rotakek vaccine, but the girl was not vaccinated against rotavirus, and she had no contact with anyone who was Her two brothers also had similar symptoms of gastroenteritis, they also were not vaccinated, and did not come into contact with vaccinated.
+A case of gastroenteritis in a 7-year-old girl is reported here.
+A rotavirus strain was isolated from her stool sample.
+The strain was reassortant of two other human-bovine strains from the RotaTeq vaccine.
+However, the girl has not been vaccinated against rotavirus.
+Moreover, she has not been in contact with anyone who has been vaccinated.
+Her two brothers also had similar gastroenteritis symptoms, and they also have not been vaccinated or in contact with anyone who has been.

-In other studies, a similar increased risk of diabetes was detected, but since these studies were small, the results were not statistically significant.
+Other studies found a similar increased risk of diabetes, but since these studies were small, the results were statistically insignificant.

 In the 90s, due to the opening of borders, a flood of tourists poured from Finland to Russia and from Russia to Finland.
 400 thousand Finns visited Russia every year, and 200 thousand Russians visited Finland.
 10 million trips were made.
 Despite the epidemic in Russia, only 10 Finns contracted diphtheria in Russia.
 Almost all of them were middle-aged men; only three of them had a severe form (described below), five had a mild form, and two were only carriers.